donmccurdy/blog/projects.md

 [Google](http://www.google.com/about/careers/) — *May 2015 to present.* Software engineer working with the Access and Energy team.

-[FindTheBest](http://www.findthebest.com) — *January 2013 to April 2015.* As a Senior Software Engineer with FindTheBest, I contribute to building a flexible platform for managing, exploring, and presenting data.
-Our platform offers tools (designed for non-technical users) to turn arbitrary datasets into fully functional vertical web applications featuring search, filtering, ranking, visualizations, supplementary written content, and interactive calculation forms.
-Over 1,000 datasets can be explored through FindTheBest.com and connected websites.
+[Graphiq](https://www.graphiq.com) — *January 2013 to April 2015.* As a Senior Software Engineer with Graphiq (previously FindTheBest), I helped build a platform for managing, exploring, and presenting data.
+Graphiq maintains over 1,000 datasets as interconnected web applications featuring search, context-rich visualizations, filtering, and other interactive tools.

 ## Personal